ahmetrifaioglu/drug_response_pred/README.md

 The main function that takes the inputs and perform training.

-"""
+**Note: **
-The aim here is not to provide an accurate drug/compı specific to a disease.
+- The aim here is not to provide an accurate drug/compound specific to a disease.
 Here the aim is to show how to create a predictive model to infer the activate compounds against a disease.

-To do this, we first get the gene list provided by the user.
-The basic assumption is that we have prioritised list of genes that were inferred against a disease.

- .
-We do not use the all the activities available in ChEMBL database.
-First, we apply several filtering steps to get more reliable bioactivities (i.e. )
-The model should also be aware of the genes so the features of the genes can also be used.

-"""

-"""

-The model uses all the drug-target interaction associated with the provided list of genes without taking into account the target informatiom.
+- The model uses all the drug-target interaction associated with the provided list of genes without taking into account the target information.

-This method can be further improved by considering the target gene or by creating a pairwise input machilne learning model so that the the target information is also incorporated.
+- This method can be further improved by considering the target gene or by creating a pairwise input machilne learning model so that the the target The model should also be aware of the genes so the features of the genes can also be used. information is also incorporated.

-This model, since in majority of cases only the hihgly bioactive ocmpounds are reported against target, there are biases in predictive models.
+- Since in majority of cases only the hihgly bioactive ocmpounds are reported against target, there are biases in predictive models.
 Therefore, a well-defined sampling techniques should be applied before creating the final model based on the distributin of the data.

-Here

-"""